 3. Advocate for gender equality in your workplace

-In 2021, women are facing new challenges at work as a result of the COVID-19 crisis.
-According to the McKinsey report, Women in the Workplace 2020, women in the United States – especially women of colour – are more likely to be experiencing burnout and exhaustion than men, and in spite of doing more to support diversity and inclusion than their male counterparts, are not receiving adequate recognition nor support for the work they are doing.
+In 2022, women are facing new challenges at work as a result of the COVID-19 crisis.
+According to the McKinsey report, Women in the Workplace 2021, women in the United States – especially women of colour – are more likely to be experiencing burnout and exhaustion than men, and in spite of doing more to support diversity and inclusion than their male counterparts, are not receiving adequate recognition nor support for the work they are doing.
 What's more, women are promoted to managerial roles at far lower rates than men, creating a broken 'bottom rung' of the ladder with flow-on effects.

 To ensure that women continue to progress toward gender equality at work, it’s essential that businesses create inclusive working environments.
 This International Women’s Day, examine your company’s policies and/or challenge your business leaders to ensure that women receive fair and equitable support at work.
 As a starting point, look at policies related to following areas: